 Birth of Ram, Lakshman, Bharat and Shatrughan

 King Dashratha and his first wife Kaushalya had a daughter called Shanta before Ram and his brothers were born.
 Raja Rompad was offered the opportunity to adopt her (also referred as Lompad in some texts).
-The incident goes like this; Kaushalya’s elder sister Vershini and her husband Raja Rompad (who was a great friend of Raja Dashratha because they both attended the same Ashram while studying, were unable to have children.
-Vershini once made a joke about wanting a kid when she was in Ayodhya, she joked around asking for a child, to which Dashratha promised her she can adopt his daughter, Shanta.
+The incident goes as follows: Vershini, the older sister of Kaushalya, and Raja Rompad, who was a close friend of Raja Dashratha because they both attended the same Ashram while studying, were unable to have children.
+Vershini once made a joke about wanting a kid when she was in Ayodhya, and Dashratha responded by telling her she could adopt his daughter, Shanta.
 Raja Rompad, the monarch of Angdesh, adopted Shanta as he had to keep the vow made by “Raghukul.”
 The saying is famous till date – Raghukul Reeti Sada Chali Aayi, Prann Jaaye Par Vachan Na Jaayi.

 Raja Dashratha became old but had no heir to his opulent kingdom and throne.
 Dashratha decided to perform (अश्वमेध यज्ञ) Ashwamedh Yagya and (पुत्रकामेष्टि यज्ञ) Putrakameshti Yagya to bear children from his queens.
-Even though Rishi Vashisth was Kulguru and Dharma guru of the Ayodhya Kingdom, Minister Sumantra recommended to Raja Dashratha that Sage Rishyasringa should perform the Yagya.
+Even though Rishi Vashisth was the Kulguru and Dharma guru of the Ayodhya Kingdom, Minister Sumantra recommended to Raja Dashratha that Sage Rishyasringa should perform the Yagya.
 Dashratha asked Rishi Rishyasringa to conduct Yagya after getting Rishi Vashisth’s approval.

 Rishi Rishyasringa performed the Yagya perfectly following all the Vedic norms.
 During Putrakameshti Yagya a divine Yagya Purush, Prajapatya emerged and gave (नैवेद्य) Naivedya prasad (payasa broth- divine kheer madeup of milk and rice) to Dashratha saying him to feed the prasad to his Queens to bear children.